AdaSupport/docs/ada-embed.md

 #### Sample code for iOS (Swift): [Here](https://gist.github.com/brandonmowat/60154e81744f48866d2a1fba021f89a2)

 #### Q: How do I customize the look of the Ada Chat button?
 **A:** There are many ways to do this, and ultimately this will be up to your team's developers.
-That being said, we recommend targetting the `button.ada-chat-button` element in your CSS and overriding existing styles.
+That being said, we recommend targetting the `button.ada-embed-button` element in your CSS and overriding existing styles.

 Please note that we cannot guarantee custom changes will work with future versions of Ada Embed.
 In the near future we will support out-of-box client branding to simplify customization.